mobiuslite/SteeringBehavioursDemo/README.md

 # Steering Behaviours Unity Demo By Ethan Robertson
-An example of seeking, fleeing, pursuing, evading, approaching, wandering, and idling
+## An example of seeking, fleeing, pursuing, evading, approaching, wandering, and idling

-# When launching the project, please open the "main" scene to see the project
+## When launching the project, please open the "main" scene to see the project

+## Build is available in the releases tab

 ## Controls:
 	WASD to move